Acid rain: Chemical process

 The detailed mechanisms depend on the presence water and traces of iron and manganese.
 A number of oxidants are capable of these reactions aside from O_{2}, these include ozone, hydrogen peroxide, and oxygen.

 Acid deposition

 Wet deposition

-Wet deposition of acids occurs when any form of precipitation (rain, snow, and so on) removes acids from the atmosphere and delivers it to the Earth's surface.
-This can result from the deposition of acids produced in the raindrops (see aqueous phase chemistry above) or by the precipitation removing the acids either in clouds or below clouds.
+Wet deposition of acids occurs when any form of precipitation (e.g. rain, snow, fog) removes acids from the atmosphere and delivers them to the Earth's surface.
+This can result from the deposition of acids produced in the raindrops or by the precipitation removing the acids either in clouds or below clouds.
 Wet removal of both gases and aerosols are both of importance for wet deposition.

 Dry deposition

 Acid deposition also occurs via dry deposition in the absence of precipitation.
 This can be responsible for as much as 20 to 60% of total acid deposition.
 This occurs when particles and gases stick to the ground, plants or other surfaces.

 Adverse effects

-Acid rain has been shown to have adverse impacts on forests, freshwaters and soils, killing insect and aquatic life-forms as well as causing damage to buildings and having impacts on human health.
+Acid rain has been shown to have adverse impacts on forests, freshwaters and soils, killing terrestrial and aquatic life-forms as well as causing damage to buildings and having impacts on human health.